 Religions have adopted or appropriated some of these ancient processes.
 However, if the system keeps the processes intact, it serves to preserve and safeguard the tradition.
-The way the story is used and how it is told are also as important as the content.
+The social artistry of the storyteller is essential to the message because how it is delivered can be as important as the content.
 Storytelling and cultural traditions go hand-in-hand.
 The value of the story is often in the way it is delivered.
 So, the orator’s skill in storytelling and the location also play an essential part in the value of storytelling.

 Exploring Your Traditions Part One

 Sit down for a minute and write a list of essential routines and customs.
 Holidays and special events are often sources of family tradition.
 After you make a list, leave room to add others.
 Once you start investigating, other personal and family rituals will surface.